Why pre-trained accelerators are the key to successful AI adoptionWhy pre-trained accelerators are the key to successful AI adoption

 Pre-trained accelerators enable enterprises to rapidly and modularly build applications while avoiding time-consuming customization and curation.
 While each pre-trained AI accelerator doesn’t solve for an entire end-to-end process by itself, they provide a separate algorithm for each subtask.

 For example, in invoice processing, an organization can tune one algorithm to identify and extract information from the correct fields on a balance sheet, while another can assign scores based on semantically extracted text in a footnote.
 Each unique accelerator is tuned to perform its specific subtask—through relevant data and domain knowledge—with high accuracy.
 They can then work in concert to measure a lending portfolio’s risk.
 This streamlines development so the organization can reap the benefits of AI sooner, with the flexibility and scalability to apply it to other critical tasks.

-If our brains had to process every tiny task involved in driving, our daily commute might not be possible.
-Similarly, throwing terabytes of data at a generalized horizontal AI system doesn’t scale.
-Instead, enterprises should invest in pre-trained AI accelerators that perfect individual tasks, allowing large applications and end-to-end processes to become the sum of these optimized parts.
+Back to our daily commute, our brains are eventually hardwired so that the millions of tiny tasks needed to get us safely home become second nature.
+We don’t need to process each task from scratch every time.
+Similarly, pre-trained AI accelerators enable enterprises to perfect many individual tasks, allowing large applications and end-to-end processes to become the sum of these optimized parts.
 As technology trends toward modularization, pre-trained AI accelerators—fueled by data and informed by deep, contextual expertise—are the key to unlocking AI’s potential.